nodejs/node/doc/api/cluster.markdown

 * `callback` {Function} called when all workers are disconnected and handlers are closed

-When calling this method all workers will commit a graceful suicide.
+When calling this method, all workers will commit a graceful suicide.
 When they are disconnected all internal handlers will be closed, allowing the master process to die graceful if no other event is waiting.

-The method takes an optional callback argument there will be called when finished.
+The method takes an optional callback argument which will be called when finished.

 ## cluster.workers